 O’Neill Family Foundation Clinical Simulation Center

-The O'Neill Family Foundation Clinical Simulation Center is an advanced learning and research facility within the School of Nursing and Health Studies.
+The O'Neill Family Foundation Clinical Simulation Center is an advanced learning and research facility within the School of Nursing & Health Studies.

 The O’Neill Family Foundation Clinical Simulation Center is a dynamic learning environment created through the generosity of Georgetown alumni Timothy O’Neill (L’77) and Linda O’Neill (NHS’77).